bossanova808/kodi.ozweather.2nd.screen/README.md

 (UV observations courtesy of [ARPANSA](https://www.arpansa.gov.au/))

-If your location has live UV (ultraviolet) data available from the list here: [ARPANSA](https://uvdata.arpansa.gov.au/xml/uvvalues.xml), you can add a parameter for live UV data.
+If your location has live UV (ultraviolet) data available from the list here: [ARPANSA](https://uvdata.arpansa.gov.au/xml/uvvalues.xml), you can add a parameter for live UV data (n.b. this data only displays between sunrise and sunset!).

 `uv=` (default is no value)